mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 org.springframework.boot.autoconfigure.jdbc.DataSourceTransactionManagerAutoConfiguration
 ```

-## What is an "instant repository"?
+## What is a Repository interface?
-(hint: recall Spring Data)

-An instant repository, also known as a **Spring Data repository**.

-Because they can be created **instantly** by extending one of the Spring-specialized interfaces
+A **Spring Data repository** is also known as a "instant" repository, because they can be created **instantly** by extending one of the Spring-specialized interfaces.

 When a custom repository interface extends `JpaRepository`, it will automatically be enriched with functionality to save entities, search them by ID, retrieve all of them from the database, delete entities, flush, etc.

 By default, repositories are instantiated eagerly unless explicitly annotated with `@Lazy`.
 LAZY is a decent choice for testing scenarios.

 ## How do you define an “instant” repository?
 Why is it an interface not a class?

 Under the hood, Spring creates a **proxy** object that is a fullly functioning repository bean.

 Any additional functionality that is not provided by default can be easily implemented by defining a method skeleton and providing the desired functionality using annotations.